Nonequilibrium universality of the nonreciprocally coupled $\mathbf{O(n_1) \times O(n_2)}$ model: Conclusion and Outlook

 We have also investigated the previously neglected case of a one-way nonreciprocal coupling, which becomes non-perturbative in the model considered in Ref.~\cite{Young2020}, and could possibly provide a realization of critical exceptional points \cite{Zelle2023}.
 We discovered an additional type of perturbative fixed point which can emerge and identified the corresponding nonequilibrium modifications to the critical exponents for the dependent field.
 Furthermore, we clarified the nature of the non-perturbative behavior initially identified in Ref.~\cite{Young2020}.
 We showed that this behavior is connected to a breakdown in strong dynamical scaling, where the corresponding parameter that captures the presence/absence of strong dynamical scaling simultaneously becomes marginal.
 Due to this marginality, the model becomes non-perturbative slowly, allowing for the identification of critical exponents, including logarithmic corrections to the dynamical critical exponent from the breakdown in strong dynamic scaling and non-universal anomalous dimension which depends logarithmically on the momentum scale.

 Numerical and experimental realizations of the criticality associated with these fixed points remain important directions to investigate.
 By investigating toy models which give rise to these new forms of criticality numerically, the field theoretical predictions may be put on more solid foundations, and the numerical models will give further insight into formulating experimental realizations.
-Moreover, due to the non-perturbative behavior at some $n_1, n_2$, approaches beyond perturbative RG must be used, particularly for the interesting case where the number of components goes to infinity for one of the fields.
+For example, in the case of one-way coupling, the behavior of the independent field is already well-understood, which could allow for a simplified model in terms of only the dependent field.
+Moreover, due to the non-perturbative behavior at some $n_1, n_2$ for both $\sigma = -1, 0$, approaches beyond perturbative RG must be used, such as functional/exact RG methods \cite{Dupuis2021,Boettcher2015} or large $n$ expansions \cite{Moshe2003} for the interesting case where the number of components goes to infinity for one of the fields.
 This similarly applies to two-dimensional systems, which are non-perturbative for all values of $n_1, n_2$.
 Furthermore, it is unclear whether a nonequilibrium dynamical version of self-avoiding walks can allow for a realization of the $n_i \to 0$ limit of our model.
+In all cases, understanding further nonequilibrium implications of the fixed points warrants additional investigation, such as entropy production and violations of time-reversal symmetry \cite{Landi2021,Paz2022} or ageing \cite{Calabrese2005}.

 One interesting avenue for the realization of nonreciprocal multicriticality, whether experimentally or numerically, emerges in an alternative formulation of our model.
 In particular, by mapping the free energy $\mathcal{F}_2 \to -\mathcal{F}_2$ and simultaneously changing $\zeta_2 \to - \zeta_2, T_2 \to - T_2$, the resulting dynamics are described by a free energy $\mathcal{F} = \mathcal{F}_1 + \mathcal{F}_2 + (u_{12}/2) \int_x |\bphi_1|^2 |\bphi_2|^2$ with a negative temperature $T_2$.
 Thus, the nonreciprocity is fully encoded in the two effective temperatures.
-The concept of negative temperatures has been the subject of extensive theoretical debate \cite{Mosk2005,Rapp2010,Carr2013b,Puglisi2017,Baldovin2021} and experimental investigation \cite{Purcell1951,Braun2013,Gauthier2019,MarquesMuniz2023}, and the current work can provide insight into how phase transitions in these systems are modified when different aspects of the system experience different temperatures.
+The concept of negative temperatures has been the subject of extensive theoretical debate \cite{Mosk2005,Rapp2010,Carr2013b,Puglisi2017,Baldovin2021} and experimental investigation \cite{Purcell1951,Braun2013,Gauthier2019,MarquesMuniz2023}, and the current work can provide insight into how phase transitions in these systems are modified when different aspects of the system experience different temperatures, such as the two-temperature models studied in Refs.~\cite{Tauber1997,Tauber2002,Santos2002,Akkineni2004}, which investigated scenarios similar to $\sigma = 0$ but not $\sigma = -1$.